MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/README.md

 ///mettre image du circuit KiCAD \\\
 Then, the second part is to realise the footprint of the PCB on KiCAD.
 However, all the components and the whole circuit have to fit on Arduino Uno Shield.
 So, the spatial arrangement must be thoughtful, while considering the 3D shape of the components and the specifications we have to follow for the PCB printing.

 For the most commons components, we've used some predefined footprints but for the others we've created some specifical footprints thanks to the software.
 On the pictures below, it is possible to see the global footprint of our PCB and the 3D view.

 ## Amplifier circuit

+### LTC1050 Operationnal amplifier

+### MCP41050 Digital potentiometer

 ## Graphite sensor

-/// Drawing of the sensor
+## Flex sensor

+## KY-040 Rotary encoder

 ## OLED screen

-The main page of the OLED screen has 3 different menus: Setting digital potentiometer values, bending sensor values and graphene-based sensor values.
+The main page of the OLED screen has 3 different menus: Setting digital potentiometer values, flex sensor values and graphene-based sensor values.
 The user can select the menu using the rotary encoder.
 By turning the knob, the user can select the different drop-down menus and by pressing the knob, the user enters a specific menu.

 ## Rotary encoder

 # Android app